arethasamuel/BerkeleyMachineLearning/README.md

 Next, I compared the acceptance rates for coffee coupons between the following groups:

-Drivers who visit a coffee house more than once a month and are younger than 40 years old.
+Drivers who visit a coffee house more than once a month and are younger than 40 years old, versus all other drivers.
-All other drivers.

 The analysis showed the following acceptance rates for coffee coupons: